- Bitcoin was launched in 2009 and is the first and highest-valued cryptocurrency.

 The first miner to find a correctly formatted hash of a new block gets to broadcast it to the network for verification and the subsequent bitcoin reward, plus any transaction fees from the buyers and sellers.
 Roughly every 210,000 blocks, around every four years, the bitcoin mining reward is automatically halved.
 This computationally demanding process of mining helps keep the Bitcoin network running smoothly and credibly.

-In 2021, profitable bitcoin mining generally takes large amounts of high-end graphics cards and plenty of cheap electricity.
+Profitable bitcoin mining generally takes large amounts of high-end graphics cards and plenty of electricity.
 Around 19 million of the 21 million possible bitcoins have already been mined.
 Once the final coin has been mined, only the transaction fees will continue as an incentive for this transaction bundling to continue.

 Who Created Bitcoin?